giraffe-fsharp/Giraffe/README.md

 ### WriteJson

 `ctx.WriteJson someObj` can be used to return a JSON response back to the client.
+Alternatively you can use `ctx.WriteJson (settings : JsoSerializerSettings) someObj` to customize the generated JSON before sending the response back to the client.

 #### Example: